Kristy-coding/React-Porfolio/README.md

   ### Description

-  see some on my recent projects!
+  see some of my recent projects!

   https://kristy-coding.github.io/React-Portfolio/